Which painkillers help in osteoarthritis of the knee?

 The following is recommended when using painkillers:

-• Use them in addition to other effective treatments like exercise therapy.
+• use the painkillers in addition to other effective treatments like exercise therapy, and

 Before taking painkillers, it's also a good idea to check with your doctor or pharmacist whether there are any reasons why you shouldn't use them.
 Those reasons may include other illnesses that you have or medications you are taking that could interact with the painkillers.
 You can also find information about that on the medication's package insert.